DevJCrystal/TacoBot--LitterBox/README.md

 ---
 Last updated: April 30th, 2020

+I am using the latest image from Raspberry.
+Need to install:
+sudo pip3 install adafruit-circuitpython-motorkit schedule

 The Main script is WebServer.py so we need to set it to start with the pi.

 Once you are logged in, enter "sudo crontab -e"